Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Digging in is (hopefully) becoming the norm.

-In this post, I want to focus on a fairly narrow band of requirements though, with a focus on light-role infantry.
+In this post, I want to focus on a narrow band of requirements, light-role infantry.

-Light role infantry (and to some extent light cavalry) will tend to operate alongside support functions that are in heavier vehicles or as part of a wider force that will have more robust combat engineering capability.
+Light role infantry (and to some extent light cavalry) will tend to operate alongside support heavier support functions and vehicles or as part of a wider force, with more robust combat engineering capability.

-That said, retaining and improving organic combat engineering capabilities (regardless of cap badge) should be seen in the same context as 81mm mortars, a capability that is held at the Company level and directed by Company commanders.
+That said, retaining and improving organic combat engineering capabilities (regardless of cap badge) should be seen in the same context as 81 mm mortars, a capability held at the Company level and directed by Company commanders.

-Adding yet another equipment burden to light role forces takes them further away from their light role (perhaps they should all be motorised anyway) so this will have a cost in training, support and capital.
-I would argue this is an essential investment and one that reflects the reality of contemporary operating environments, the need to get below ground at every opportunity.
+Adding yet another equipment burden to light role forces takes them further away from their light role (perhaps they should all be motorised anyway) so this will have a cost in training, support, and capital.
+I would argue this is an essential investment that reflects the reality of contemporary operating environments, a need to get below ground at every opportunity.

 Equipment will not completely replace hand tools, it might be used to get a head start, to quickly dig shell scrapes for an entire platoon at a halt which can then be improved for example.
 They certainly will not be used (nor can they) for heavier construction tasks.

-In framing the options, I have been very deliberate in selecting 500kg and 2,000kg as the maximum weights for the two categories.
+In framing the options, 500 kg and 2,000 kg are deliberate maximum weights for the two categories.

 and